 Authors have their own dedicated page on the site.
 For example, Scott Fennell.

 Always good: a healthy amount of images, code examples, and demos.
 Video when appropriate.
 Our readers love posts with lots of demonstrative visuals.

-Usually, it goes a little something like:
+Generally, the concept-to-editing workflow goes a little something like:

-- You pitch the concept
+- You pitch the concept through our form.

-- You write an outline or something outline-like
+- You write an outline or something outline-like.

-- We approve that
+- We approve your outline.

-- You write the article
+- You write the article.

-- We edit it
+- We publish.

-- Potential Title
+- Potential headline, concept

 - Who is this for?